26h Th, 1d FW, 26h Labo., 32h Proj.

 GROUPS of two students with different backgrounds/culture are formed.
 Each group is asked to gather and synthesize scientific and commercial literature referring to a given world class deposit currently being exploited.
 A poster session is organized at the end of the course to allow for interaction and peer-evaluation among students.

 FIELD TRIP : A one day field trip is organized during the course to discover the reality of developing the extractive industry in a densely populated region.

 Frontal instruction (2h) to explain the geological context of each deposit

-Face-to-face discussions and interaction with young researchers in the field
+Face-to-face discussions and interaction with young researchers and scholars in the field

 Cooperative learning including team work, realization and presentation (pitch) of a poster in front of peers